danielelbaz7/chess-engine/README.md

-Chess game with AI functionality to provide the best move for or play against the user.
+Chess game with AI functionality to provide the best move for or against the user.